 - Proposed Title.

-- Intended contributors and your strategy on inviting them for valuable contribution.
+- Intended contributors and your strategy on inviting them for valuable contributions.

 - A paragraph write-up on why the readers would find the book (if published) as valuable reading.